liquidbuddha/CosmicGeometryToolkit/README.md

 Visual effects toolkit for Autodesk Maya, enabling fast creation of toroidal evolutionary wavefronts, phi-spirals, flower of life patters, jitterbugging vector equlibrium, geometric primatives, and more.
 The toolkit is available in two flavors, the full-kit and the minikit.

+Examples, tutorials and other tips availabe at http://www.liquidbuddha.com/project-cosmic-geometry-toolkit/

 Full Toolkit
 ============
 Full-Kit includes Seven (7) tabs, each with expanded functionality related to the tab's theme.
 The function-tabs include: